 Read all instructions before using this appliance.

 IMPORTANT SAFETY NOTICE

-• The California Safe Drinking Water and Toxic Enforcement Act requires the Governor of California to publish a list of substances known to the state to cause cancer, birth defects or other reproductive harm, and requires businesses to warn customers of potential exposure to such substances.

-Gas appliances cause minor exposure to four of these substances, namely benzene, carbon monoxide, formaldehyde and soot, caused primarily by the incomplete combustion of natural gas or LP fuels.
+- The California Safe Drinking Water and Toxic Enforcement Act requires the Governor of California to publish a list of substances known to the state to cause cancer, birth defects or other reproductive harm, and requires businesses to warn customers of potential exposure to such substances. - Gas appliances can cause minor exposure to four of these substances, namely benzene, carbon monoxide, formaldehyde and soot, caused primarily by the incomplete combustion of natural gas or LP fuels.
 Properly adjusted burners, indicated by a bluish rather than a yellow flame, will minimize incomplete combustion.
-Exposure to these substances can be minimized further by venting with an open window or using a ventilation fan or hood.
+Exposure to these substances can be minimized by venting with an open window or using a ventilation fan or hood. - Fluorescent light bulbs and safety valves on standing pilot ranges contain mercury.
+If your model has these features, they must be recycled according to local, state and federal codes.